FOULAB/foulab-dot-org-hugo/content/news/events-october-2025.md

 ### Anarchist Tech Convergence Afterparty - Sunday October 12th @ 19:00 - 23:00

 Foulab is hosting an Afterparty for [ATC](https://mtl-atc.org), following an introductory talk about Foulab at the convergence.
+The party is happening at Foulab.

 <br/>